Property

 Xref

-For a PSML xref, the editor lets users select an existing document or create a new one to link to.
-It can also be configured to restrict the xref to specific documents.
+For a PSML xref, the editor allows users to select existing documents or create new ones to link to.
+This can be configured to restrict links to specific document types.

 Markdown and markup